apurbar06/MERN_things/Simple_Tweet/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).